ferrarimarco/docker-pxe/README.md

 ### How to run the test environment

 1. Check the IP address ranged configured by the Virtualbox DHCP server and configure your `dhcp-range` and `/var/lib/tftpboot/pxelinux.cfg/default` accordingly.
-1. Run the container with a suitable DHCP configuration and the `--net=host` option
+1. Run the container with a suitable DHCP configuration and the `--net=host` option.
 1. Run `vagrant up` from the root of the directory where you cloned this repository.
 A Virtualbox VM (with a NATed network adapter) will boot from the given PXE.

 #### Example

 Virtualbox runs a DHCP server by default in each virtual network.
 If you want to test the PXE feature you have to run a container based on this image with dnsmasq as a DHCP proxy (see [Standalone Mode](#standalone-dhcp-server)) and with the host network stack (see the `--net=host` option) so you know in advance the IP address of the container running dnsmasq: it's the same as the Docker host!

-For example, if Virtualbox DHCP server assigns addresses in the `192.168.56.0/24` subnet (check the virtual network configuration of the Host-only network assigned to a VM to gather this information), then the `dhcp-range` option to enable a DHCP proxy could be: `dhcp-range=192.168.56.2,proxy`, where `192.168.56.2` is the address assigned to the Docker host running the container based on this image in "host network" mode.
+For example, if Virtualbox DHCP server assigns addresses in the `192.168.56.0/24` subnet (check the virtual network configuration of the host-only network assigned to a VM to gather this information), then the `dhcp-range` option to enable a DHCP proxy could be: `dhcp-range=192.168.56.2,proxy`, where `192.168.56.2` is the address assigned to the Docker host running the container based on this image in "host network" mode.

 Remember to also update any IP address in `/var/lib/tftpboot/pxelinux.cfg/default` you may have configured, if you serve any content from the TFTP server (like a `preseed.cfg` for example) to point to the IP address of the container running this PXE.
-**For this reason it could be useful to manually assign (or reserve) IP addresses (or better, hostnames!) for containers running this PXE.**
+For this reason, it could be useful to manually assign (or reserve) IP addresses (or better, hostnames!) for containers running this PXE.